rohaneden10/aitfinalproject/index.md

 ![bmi-body-mass-index-formula-260nw-765689137](https://user-images.githubusercontent.com/81614666/145690469-af9afed6-2202-425d-b524-db11651a3261.jpg)

-After doing this we also wanted to know how much of an impact does BMI and other health related markers play a role in the insurance charges that a person must pay annually.
+After doing this we also wanted to know how much of an impact does BMI and other health related markers play a in the insurance charges that a person must pay annually.
 Of course, we all know that BMI must be having a significant impact on this factor but we wanted to compare this with other health markers.

 ### Datasets Used
 There were two datasets which were primarily used in the study with  BMI as the main variable of focus.
 The first dataset that we used was Piyathilake diet dataset.The population that this study analyzed were pregnant women whose age ranged from 20-40 and most of them have had kids before.
 The reason why we chose this was we had a lot of variables to play like the nutrition, physical activity, type of food that they had with serving sizes were provided in the dataset.
 We wanted to find what are the major factors that affect the BMI.
-The second dataset that we used consists of age, BMI, smoking status and the insurance charges that the person will pay at the end of the year.The datasets were imported grom kaggle.
+The second dataset that we used consists of age, BMI, smoking status and the insurance charges that the person will pay at the end of the year.The datasets were imported from kaggle.

 ### Data Preprocessing
 The datasets had a lot of variables of interests.
 The number of variables was narrowed down so as to focus on the topics of interest.
-The BMI quantitative value was categorized into different sections based on the values of BMI.
+The BMI quantitative value was categorized into different sections based on the values of BMI and a new column was added.
 They were Obese, Healthy, Underweight and Overweight.
-The columns with no values were dropped.This was done for the second dataset as well..
+The columns with no values were dropped.This was done for the second dataset as well.
+Initially the smoking status column had values 1 and 2 for smoking and non smoking.
+They were changed into categories smoking and non-smoking.

 ## Visualizations